Prabhat Ranjan

 Prabhat Ranjan (born 3 November 1970) is a Hindi novelist, fiction writer, and translator.
-He is currently professor of Hindi at Zakir Husain Delhi College in the University of Delhi, Delhi.
+He is currently professor of Hindi at Zakir Husain Delhi College (Evening) in the University of Delhi, Delhi.
 He runs an online literary website Jankipul.com since 10 years.

 He has worked as editor of Bahuvachan and Hindi Magazine and Assistant Editor of reputed Hindi daily Jansatta.
 He has also received several awards.
 He has translated almost 20 reputed literary books of world literature.

 Personal life

 Background

 Ranjan was born on 11 November 1970 in the small village of Sitamari District of Bihar.
 He has done his B.A.
 M.A. & Ph.D. in the subject of Hindi from Hindu College, University of Delhi.
 His interest in Hindi language and literature forced him to continue education in the field of Hindi literature and he completed his Ph.D. from University of Delhi.

 He is married to Dr. Rohini Kumari, who is a noted translator and Korean Language Expert.
 She did her PhD in Korean Language and Literature from Jawaharlal Nehru University, New Delhi.